 If a new hire brilliantly covered all the steps set out for them, then it shouldn’t be difficult — but what if there are any doubts?

-As a small business or startup, it can be easier to tune off concerns, but our advice would be to extend probation if you’re not 100% sure about their performance.
+Tuning off your concerns can seem like a good solution, especially when you do onboarding as a startup or small business, but our advice would be to extend probation if you’re not 100% sure about their performance.